 HALO will feature a first-for-Scotland Virtual Reality Arcade with a Café Bar, digital retailing, graffiti art wall, exhibition and conference space.

 HALO will be served with an innovative mix of on-site Low Carbon Energy, as well as Autonomous Electric Vehicles (A-EVs).
 A first for the UK, it will serve the HALO Urban Park and its occupants assisting with reduced fuel costs and protecting our environment.

 PHASE ONE ATTRACTING TENANTS

 The First Phase of HALO is being financed through a multi-agency package to initiate the regeneration of the 28 acre site.
-Diageo PLC, the owners of Johnnie Walker and East Ayrshire Council have each contributed £2 million to initiate the regeneration.
+Diageo PLC, the owners of Johnnie Walker and East Ayrshire Council have each contributed £2 million.
 The first phase has attracted £15 million of private sector investment, £3.5 million from Scottish Government and £3.5 million from UK Government.
-Construction of the Enterprise and Innovation Hub will commence in Spring 2018, with the first occupancy taking place 2019.
-HALO has a growing list of companies seeking to locate in state-of-the-art premises for expansion of existing business or for establishing new ventures.
+Construction of the Enterprise and Innovation Hub will commence in Autumn 2019, with the first occupancy taking place 2020.
+HALO has a growing list of companies seeking to locate in the state-of-the-art premises for expansion of existing business or for establishing new ventures.

 HALO Enterprise & Innovation Hub